"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Excellent.
 Amanda is taking me to a baseball game today.
 She agreed to go to a cricket match in Naperville next weekend.
 A group of Indians have a cricket league with four teams.
 Now, if you only had proper football here!"

 "You Yanks have never really taken to proper football or proper racing.
 Even your elite racing is mostly on ovals rather than proper road courses.
-Ovals are for horses, but even then, some of the best racing is National Hunt racing, what you would call 'steeplechase', though they do run some flat courses.
+Ovals are for horses, but even then, some of the best racing is National Hunt racing, what you would call 'steeplechase', although they do run some flat courses.
 You might have heard of the most famous one, the 'Grand National', which is run in Liverpool each year."

 "Wasn't there some sort of disaster with that race a few years ago?
 I seem to recall a few seconds on ESPN about it."